 Welcome to K-State's Department of English!

-Note: In response to the suspension of campus classes, we have moved our pre-enrollment process for Summer 2020 & Fall 2020 permission-only courses online.
-If you are seeking permission for upper-level professional writing courses (ENGL 415, ENGL 417, and ENGL 516), Children's Literature (ENGL 355), or required courses for the English major or minor (ENGL 310, ENGL 698), please visit the online permission forms.
+Note: If you are seeking permission for upper-level professional writing courses (ENGL 415, ENGL 417, and ENGL 516), Children's Literature (ENGL 355), or required courses for the English major or minor (such as ENGL 310 or ENGL 698), please visit the online permission forms.